wn248211/online_shopping_system/README.md

-# tprj
+# Online shopping system
-Template for CMPT 756's term project.
+CMPT 756's term project.
+Our application is an online shopping system.
+It is designed for users to place orders online, manage items in their shopping cart, checkout their shopping cart, which turns it into an order, and list their orders.

 # Deploment